geode-sdk/ios-launcher/README.md

 ## License
 This project is licensed under the [Boost Software License 1.0](./LICENSE).
 Additionally, this project also uses code from [LiveContainer](https://github.com/khanhduytran0/LiveContainer).
 View the [NOTICE.md](./NOTICE.md) for more details.

-## Footnotes
-It may be possible to run Theos on a non-GNU Linux system, however this is poorly documented and is not recommended.